robotronik/cdfr2020CarteCerveauProg/README.md

 Generating the documentation with doxygen:
 --> install doxygen on your system

---> run `doxygen doxygenConf` from the project directory
+--> `doxygen doxygenConf`

---> the documentation can then be read from doxygen/html/index.html in a browser

---> to generate the pdf for the github (or for yourself !) go into the latex directory `cd doxygen/latex` and run `make`.
+You can run the following command to make the pdf version of the documentation --> `make doxypdf`
 Note: You must have a latex distribution on your computer that has `pdflatex` command.

 ## Generate the database for your IDE
 --> to update the compile_command.json you can use bear (available in the AUR)